jihadelsayed/Neetechs_Chain/README.md

 ### to build it
 docker build -t neetechs_chain .

-### to upload it
+### to run the application
 docker run --publish 8888:8888 neetechs_chain

-### to run the application
-docker run neetechs_chain

 ### to go into the shell of the docker
 docker run neetechs_chain /bin/bash